IBM/kar/docs/kar-deployments.md

    + kar.ibm.com/runtimePort: sets the `-runtime_port` argument of `kar run`
    + kar.ibm.com/extraArgs: additional command line arguments for `kar run`

-By default, the KAR runtime images will be pulled from our public quay.io image repository.
-It is also possible to configure KAR to pull its runtime images from a private registry; this results in an additional `kar.ibm.com.image-pull` secret being created.
+If you are using a release version of the `kar` cli then, by default, the matching KAR runtime images will be pulled from our public quay.io image repository.
+If you have built your own `kar` cli from source then, by default, the KAR runtime images will be pulled from your local image repository that is expected to be running at `localhost:5000`.
+It is also possible to configure KAR to pull its runtime images from a non-local private registry; this results in an additional `kar.ibm.com.image-pull` secret being created.

 After the KAR runtime system is successfully deployed to the `kar-system` namespace, you can enable other namespaces